ndexbio/ndex2-client/docs/ndex2.rst

 NiceCXNetwork
 -------------

-The NiceCXNetwork class provides a data model for working with NDEx networks.
-Methods are provided to add nodes, edges, node attributes, edge attributes, etc.  Once a NiceCXNetwork data object is populated it can be saved to the NDEx server by calling either **upload_to()** to create a new network or **update_to()** to update an existing network.
+The :class:`~ndex2.nice_cx_network.NiceCXNetwork` class provides a data model for working with NDEx networks.
+Methods are provided to add nodes, edges, node attributes, edge attributes, etc.
+Once a :class:`~ndex2.nice_cx_network.NiceCXNetwork` object is populated it can be saved to the NDEx server by calling either :func:`~ndex2.nice_cx_network.NiceCXNetwork.upload_to()` to create a new network or :func:`~ndex2.nice_cx_network.NiceCXNetwork.upload_to()` to update an existing network.

 To see deprecated methods go to `Deprecated NiceCXNetwork methods`_